NIEM/movement-solr/README.md

 ## Got feedback?
 For general tool feedback or issues please [open an issue in the Movement repo](https://github.com/NIEM/Movement/issues)  or [contact us on NIEM.gov](https://niem.gov/contact-us).

-For topics specific to contributions to Movement's frontend, please [submit an issue](https://github.com/NIEM/movement-solr/issues).
+For topics specific to contributions to Movement's Solr, please [submit an issue](https://github.com/NIEM/movement-solr/issues).
 # Running Solr with Docker

 Solr can be run via Docker.
 To run the Solr locally with Docker, first make sure you have installed and setup the NIEM Movement Docker config: